 That gift includes the world.
 5 But that includes something much greater than all of anything that we could want or desire on this earth:

 God the Father, whose mind, compassion, grace, sovereignty, and love is yours.

-God the Son, whose life and body were in your place on the cross so that you could be with “His God, your God, His Father and your Father”.
+God the Son, whose life and body was in your place on the cross so that you could be with “His God, your God, His Father and your Father”.
 That’s yours.